charlax/professional-programming/training/front-end/01-modern-javascript.md

 Rules for string conversion:

-- `String` are left as is
+- `String` are left as is.
-- `Number` are converted to their string representation
+- `Number` are converted to their string representation.
-- Elements of `Array` are converted to string, then joined with commas `,`
+- Elements of `Array` are converted to string, then joined with commas `,`.
-- Objects are converted to `[object Object]` where `Object` is the constructor of the object
+- Objects are converted to `[object Object]` where `Object` is the constructor of the object.

 Can you guess how those will be converted?